mohamed99akram/Student/README.md

 # Django School

-It is an application built with Django to create, read, update, and delete students from a json file in the backend server.
+It is an application built with Django to create, read, update, and delete students from the database in the backend server.

 # How to run it